 I’ve owned the Google Pixel 3 XL for two weeks now (yes, I went for the annual upgrade, as I have a hunch that I’ll want the new one next year), so what follows is a set of Pixel 3 XL vs Pixel 2 XL opinions/comparison thoughts.
 I will start posting more things I notice about the new device in the next few weeks.

-I had the chance of owning the two at the same time for a little bit, while waiting to return the upgraded phone, so I can tell you what they look like side by side.
+I had the chance of owning the two at the same time for a little bit (while waiting to return the phone I was upgrading from), so I can tell you what they look like side by side.

 On first look, the design differences are not that big; however, the moment I had them one next to the other, switched on, I noticed the biggest difference of them all – the screen.
 The Google Pixel 3 XL screen is not only visibly bigger (and no, I don’t find the notch THAT annoying), but the quality of the screen is much, much better.
-To be completely honest, I didn’t mind the viewing angle issues that the Pixel 2 XL had that much on a daily basis.
-I was looking at the thing frontally anyway, so it was mostly OK (although there were moments…).
+To be completely honest, on a daily basis I didn’t mind the viewing angle issues that the Pixel 2 XL had that much.
+I was looking at the thing frontally anyway, so it was mostly OK (although there were moments when…).

 It’s a bit odd that the screen doesn’t go all the way down, but that speaker had to go somewhere and it does sound good…

-The new glass construction feels much nicer in my hand (although I bought a case as quickly as I could, as I really don’t want to find out how fragile that brushed glass back is).
+The new glass construction feels much nicer in my hand (although I bought a case as quickly as I could; I really don’t want to find out how fragile that brushed glass back is).

 The Pixel 2 XL isn’t a slow phone by any means.
 I do have to admit, though, that mine was starting to slightly lag from time to time in its later days.
-I could have master reset it, but I didn’t care, as I knew I was going to get the new one anyway; so I didn’t really bother.
+I could have done a master reset on it, but I didn’t care enough to do that; I knew I was going to get the new one anyway.
 The Pixel 3 XL moves visibly faster than the 2 XL.
 You can definitely feel that Snapdragon 845 in action.

-But opinions are subjective and benchmarks are not (unless you overclock your phone to perform better in them, like some have…).
+However, opinions are subjective and benchmarks are not – unless you overclock your phone to perform better in them, like some have.
 So, after resetting the Pixel 2 XL, I ran an AnTuTu Benchmark on both devices.
 Results are below and I think they pretty much speak for themselves..